Texas Pelagics

 With any trip over 12 hours Coast Guard regulations requires the boat to have a second captain on board.
 This boosts the price of the charter.
 But the added few hours of time in prime deep water habitat makes up for the added cost in our opinion.
 On a 12 hour trip only one-third of the time is in prime deep water habitat, While on a 14 hour trip 43% or on a 16 hour trip 50% of the time is in productive deep water habitat.
 More time birding in the right deep water habitat, less time (percentage wise) commuting across the shelf equals more productive trips.
 It’s as simple as that.

 The same logic applies to the new 48-hour ULTIMATE TEXAS PELAGICS.
-The first night while we’re sleeping is spent cruising over the shelf.
+The first night, while we’re sleeping, is spent cruising over the shelf.
 We awaken well rested at dawn already in prime pelagic depth waters.
 Breakfast is served in an hour or two.
-We have the entire day of maybe 14 hours of daylight cruising in search of seabirds and other marine life in progressively deeper waters, farther and farther from shore, perhaps up to 150+ miles from shore.
+We have the entire day of about 14 hours of daylight cruising in search of seabirds and other marine life in progressively deeper waters, farther and farther from shore, perhaps up to 150+ miles from shore.
 The second night is spent drifting and sailing in very deep water.
-A night while we’re drifting there is also the opportunity to observe marine life that migrates up from the abyss to feed in surface waters.
+At night while we’re drifting there is also the opportunity to observe marine life that migrates up from the abyss to feed in surface waters.
 The second morning we again awaken in very deep water and gradually work our way back to port crossing over the shelf-edge around noon, and arriving at port around 6 PM.

 Overall the 48-hour Ultimate Pelagics spend a total of about 20+ hours in deep pelagic waters, or about the same as five 12-hour trips or more than three 14 hour trips.
 All this for almost the same cost as three 14-hour trips, without having to traverse the shelf 6 times.